Şehzade Mosque: Interior

+Legacy and influence

+Sinan considered the Sehzade Mosque his "apprentice" work and was not satisfied with it.
+During the rest of his career he did not repeat its layout in any of his other works.
+He instead experimented with other designs that seemed to aim for a completely unified interior space and for ways to emphasize the visitor's perception of the main dome upon entering a mosque.
+One of the results of this logic was that any space that did not belong to the central domed space was reduced to a minimum, subordinate role, if not altogether absent.

+Despite Sinan's opinion, the symmetrical design of the Şehzade Mosque, with its central dome and four semi-domes, proved popular with later architects in the Ottoman Empire.
+It was repeated in classical Ottoman mosques built after Sinan, such as the Blue Mosque, the New Mosque at Eminönü, and the 18th-century reconstruction of the Fatih Mosque.
+It is even found in the 19th-century Mosque of Muhammad Ali in Cairo.

 Complex

-Şehzade complex (külliye) is situated between Fatih and Bayezid complexes.
-The complex consists of the mosque, the mausoleum or türbe of Prince Mehmet (which was completed prior to the mosque), two Qur'an schools (medrese), a public kitchen (imaret) which served food to the poor, and a caravansarai.
-The mosque and its courtyard are surrounded by a wall that separates them from the rest of the complex.
+The other buildings of the Şehzade Mosque complex include a medrese, a tabhane (guesthouse), a caravanserai, an imaret, a small mektep (primary school), and a cemetery with several mausoleums.
+The mosque and the cemetery are enclosed by a small wall which forms an outer courtyard that also connects to most other elements of the complex.

 Mausoleums

 There are five mausoleums (türbe) in the funerary garden to the south of the mosque.
 The earliest and largest is that of Şehzade Mehmed which has a Persian foundation inscription over the entrance with a date of 1543–44.
 The mausoleum is an octagonal structure, with a fluted dome, polychrome stonework and a triple-arched portico.
 The interior walls are covered with multi-coloured cuerda seca tiles and the windows have stained glass.
 An unusual feature is the rectangular wooden throne over Mehmed's sarcophagus which symbolized his status as the heir apparent.
 Within the mausoleum there are also the tombs of Mehmed's daughter Hümaşah Sultan and his youngest brother Şehzade Cihangir (d.
 1553).
-The identity of the fourth sarcophagus in not known.

-To the south of the Şehzade mausoleum is the smaller octagonal türbe of Grand Vizier Rüstem Pasha, which was also designed by Sinan.
+The identity of the occupant of the fourth sarcophagus is unknown.To the south of the Şehzade mausoleum is the smaller octagonal türbe of Grand Vizier Rüstem Pasha, which was also designed by Sinan.
 The inscription gives the year as AH 968 (1560–61).
 Rüstem Pasha was the husband of Mihrimah, the daughter of Suleiman the Magnificent.
 Like the Rüstem Pasha Mosque it is decorated with a large number of underglazed Iznik tiles.
 By the gate to the complex is the türbe of Grand Vizier Ibrahim Pasha, son-in-law of Murat III, who died in 1603.
-The türbe was designed by Dalgıç Ahmed Çavuş, and almost equals that of Şehzade in design and use of tiled decoration.
+The türbe was designed by Dalgıç Ahmed Çavuş, and almost equals that of Şehzade Mehmed in design and use of tiled decoration.